How to Build a Successful MVP in 5 Steps: A Complete Guide to Validate Idea & Grow Your Startup

 - September 3, 2019

-“Started from the bottom, now we’re here” — this line from Drake’s chartbuster track is precisely relatable to a startup’s journey from an MVP to scaling up.
+“Started from the bottom, now we’re here”.
+This line from Drake’s chartbuster is precisely relatable to a startup’s journey from an MVP to scaling up.
 As an entrepreneur looking to bring your idea to life, you have to start somewhere at the bottom.
 Built something small.
 With scarce resources.
 Something… minimal.

 And with time, you gather feedback from the users, learn from the mistakes and improve your product and eventually grow your startup.
 From the bottom — an MVP to the top — a sophisticated product.